-In assessing impairment for investment securities that are within the scope of the Government of Ghana's Domestic Debt Exchange Programme, impairment is calculated as the difference between carrying value of the old investments and the fair value of new investments calculated as the present value of future cash flows using an appropriate discount rate.
+In assessing the impairment for investment securities that are within the scope of the Government of Ghana's Domestic Debt Exchange Programme, impairment is calculated as the difference between carrying value of the exchanged investments and their fair value calculated as the present value of future cash flows using an appropriate discount rate.

 Management has applied a range of valuation assumptions to arrive at a proxy for an appropriate discount rate due to the current complexities in Ghana's bond market.
+The discount rates used were 15.67%, 8% and 17% for the Government of Ghana Cedi bonds, local USD bonds and Ghana Cocoa Board bonds respectively.